Table of Contents

 - Blog: Volcanic Eruptions in Iceland

-In light of the recent news about a potential new volcanic activity in Iceland, we want to assure you that there is no reason to fear.
+We want to assure you that there is no reason to fear.
 The Icelandic Authorities with help of a team of scientists and specialists are closely monitoring the situation.

 At Hotel Rangá our top priority is the well-being of our guests.
 If you have any concerns or questions, our staff is here to assist you.
 We appreciate your trust in choosing Hotel Rangá, and we look forward to providing you with memorable and worry-free experience.